What is the Difference between Democracy and Dictatorship?

 • Democracy involves proper methods and ways to resolve conflicts, whether within the country or outside the country, while Dictatorship has no such features for conflict resolutions amongst its citizens.

-• In political terms, Democracy is considered as a form of legitimate government where certain individuals are the representatives of people and the citizens also get the requisite rights and duties to function as samaritans.
-On the other hand, Dictatorship has no process for choosing the representative, thus have more chances of falling with the dictator and leaving its citizens without any representative.
+• In political terms, Democracy is considered a form of legitimate government where certain individuals are the representatives of the people and the citizens also get the requisite rights and duties to function as samaritans.
+On the other hand, Dictatorship has no process for choosing the representative, thus has more chances of falling with the dictator and leaving its citizens without any representative.

 • Democracy establishes a set of rules and regulations for quality decision-making, introducing new laws, conflict resolutions, solving distress amongst its citizens as well as for the timely resolution of the issues and problems faced by its public.
 On the other hand, dictatorship only believes in following the ruler blindly without objections, the scope for questioning the rules or even understanding the issues faced by its masses.